MLwithSree/Potato-Disease-Classification-using-CNN/README.md

  🥔 Potato Disease Classification using CNN

+**NOTE** - There are 2 notebooks one for slower core processor systems and another for faste systems or GPU

 This project is a deep learning solution to classify potato plant leaves into three categories:

 - **Healthy**